unicitynetwork/aggregator-subscription/README.md

 The returned list above includes the current list of available pricing plans.

-Next, the user initiates payment by specifying which API key they would like to pay for and which pricing plan they have chosen.
+Next, the user initiates payment for their API key.
+The user can either supply an existing API key in the `apiKey` field, or the user can leave the field empty, in which case a new API key will be created for the user.
+Additionally, the user specifies the chosen payment plan ID.

 **Request:**